wbthomason/packer.nvim/README.md

     }
   },
   lockfile = {
-    enable = false, -- Should packer apply lockfile to `installer` and `updater` path = util.join_paths(stdpath 'config', 'lockfile.lua'), -- Default file location for lockfile regen_on_update = false, -- Should packer update the lockfile after upgrading plugins }, luarocks = {
+    enable = false, -- Should packer apply lockfile to `installer` and `updater`? path = util.join_paths(stdpath 'config', 'lockfile.lua'), -- Default file location for lockfile regen_on_update = false, -- Should packer update the lockfile after upgrading plugins?
+  },
+  luarocks = {
     python_cmd = 'python' -- Set the python command to use for running hererocks